PSGH08/robotic-arm/README.md

 # Robotic Arm – Team Golden Dragon

-This repository contains the code and design files for the **Robotic Arm** project developed by **Team Golden Dragon**.
+This repository contains the code and design files for the **Robotic Arm** project developed by **The Golden Dragon Team**.
 As the lead programmer, I was responsible for designing and implementing the control system, coordinating servo movement, and ensuring reliable task execution.

 ---